genobre/datascience/timeseries/03_deeplearning/README.md

 Finally, CNN can also have a pooling layer, which is another way of reducing the feature space.

 But how does this relate to time series?
 We can consider that the result of a convolution on a Time Series is another Time Series that was filtered.
 That way, we can think of a CNN as a way to remove noise and abnormal segments in a time series, leaving us with only the most important information that will help us in making a forecast.

+In the folder codes, the file DeepLearning contains a Jupyter Notebook where I try different applications of Deep Learning in a Appliance Energy Dataset.
+Feel free to take a look at it and try to understand the different approaches in forecasting time series with deep learning, though I didn't dover the deep learning basics in this section.